Under the City's Skin (TV series)

-Under the City's Sky (زیر آسمان شهر) is an Iranian Comedy series.
-The series is directed by Mehran Ghafourian.
-The series is made in three seasons.
+Under the City's Sky (زیر آسمان شهر) is an Iranian comedy series, directed by Mehran Ghafourian.
+The series is made in three seasons between June 22, 2001 and September 16, 2002.

 About the series

-This series was make in 90 episodes after the end of the first season and due to the great reception, the second season was make in 42 episodes.
-But the third season with 90 episodes was not successful, so the fourth season was not make.
+This series was made in 90 episodes after the end of the first season and due to the great reception, the second season was made in 42 episodes.
+But the third season with 107 episodes was not successful, so the fourth season was not made.

 Storyline

 In this series, in the form of a humorous narrative, the lives of different strata of the city are depicted together.
 The whole story takes place from the beginning in an apartment where several neighbors live.